 If you surrender your entire Life Insurance, you receive the cash surrender value, which is your cash value minus any charges and any outstanding loans.
 But again, look at Maria’s experience: after consulting with her advisor, she found it more worthwhile to borrow against the policy than to surrender, as this retained her coverage, and she was able to still meet her immediate financial needs.

 Whole Life Insurance policies offer permanent coverage and have a cash value component.
 This sets them apart from Term Life Insurance Policies, which provide Life Insurance coverage for a fixed term and do not have a cash value.
 Now, Whole Life Insurance will be compared with long-term security and financial flexibility.
-Thomas, for instance, who lives in Toronto, realized that although the up-front expenses were more compared to a term policy, it was more comprehensive for what he w
+Thomas, for instance, who lives in Toronto, realized that although the up-front expenses were more compared to a term policy, it was more comprehensive for what he wanted because of lifelong coverage and financial benefits such as a tax-preferred cash value.

 Of course!
 When it comes to estate planning, Whole Life Insurance is very helpful because it has a fixed death benefit that can be used to take care of your heirs and lower your estate tax.
 Take Alice from Quebec City, who used hers to ensure that her estate was able to handle taxes without putting the burden on her children, hence being able to preserve more of what she built.